 - Want to keep your behind-the-scenes footage a secret?
 You can hide content from specific users such as competitors to ensure they don’t copy you when setting up your story.

 Although initially a bit daunting, Instagram Live is a great way to get your followers engaged with your brand as they receive a notification when you start a live video.
 Live videos allow for a more interactive and immediate format with your audience, where you can acknowledge followers’ comments as they’re published.
+These ‘live’ videos are also able to be saved to your Instagram story so they can be replayed by your followers for up to 24 hours.

 How to optimise your Instagram Live sessions: